-This six-week course is offered in a hybrid online format, with 5 asynchronous learning modules and 2-hour synchronous meetings on Fridays.
+This six-week course is offered in a hybrid online format, with 5 asynchronous learning modules and 2-hour synchronous weekly meetings.
 The meetings are dedicated to faculty sharing, learning, reflecting, and collaborating with each other about course material and the collective application of equity-minded teaching principles.
 The final synchronous meeting will consist of a digital story showcase in which participants will present narratives of their journey toward equity-mindedness.

 Taught at ACC for a minimum of any 2 semesters